Christoph18945/selected-topics/README.md

 ## :newspaper: About the project

 This project deals with various Python topics that the author considered worth mentioning.
-The aim is to take a closer look at certain concepts of the language, as well as to shed more light on corresponding topics.
+The goal is to take a closer look at certain concepts of the language, as well as to shed more light on corresponding topics.

+_Subjects:_ design patterns, search algorithms, logging, decorators, memory addresses, profiling, special parameters, complexities (time, auxilary space), trees, algorithms, guidelines, callbacks

 ## :hammer: Built with